gem/oq-engine/doc/manual/oq-manual.rst

 choice of groundmotionmodels for the different tectonic regions.

-For each Ground Motion Field realization, a damage state is siumulated for each building of every asset in the exposuremodel using the provided fragilitymodel.
+For each Ground Motion Field realization, a damage state is siumulated for each building of every asset in the *Exposure Model* using the provided *Fragility Model*.
 The asset-level event damage table is saved to the datastore.
 Time-averaged damage distributions at the asset-level can be obtained from the event damage table.
 Finally damage state exceedance curves can be computed.